awsdocs/amazon-opensearch-service-developer-guide/doc_source/serverless-encryption.md

 To view detailed information about a specific policy, including the KMS key, use the [GetSecurityPolicy](https://docs.aws.amazon.com/opensearch-service/latest/ServerlessAPIReference/API_GetSecurityPolicy.html) command\.

-## Updating encryption policies<a name="serverless-encryption-update"></a>
+### Updating encryption policies<a name="serverless-encryption-update"></a>

-If you update the AWS KMS key in an encryption policy, the change only applies to the newly created collections that match the configured name or pattern\.
+If you update the KMS key in an encryption policy, the change only applies to the newly created collections that match the configured name or pattern\.
 It doesn't affect existing collections that have KMS keys already assigned\.

 The same applies to policy matching rules\.
 If you add, modify, or delete a rule, the change only applies to newly created collections\.
 Existing collections don't lose their assigned KMS key if you modify a policy's rules so that it no longer matches a collection's name\.